 Organizing Your Clothes for Less Chaos – Wednesday, April 12, 7:00 p.m.
 Do you DREAD going into your closet or dresser drawers?
 Did the shelf or rod in your closet collapse from the weight of too many clothes, yet you have nothing to wear?
 Linda Anders, Professional Organizer and the owner of COC Enterprises LLC, will discuss shopping tips to keep your clothes from taking over your home, a dozen ways to keep closets organized, and more!

-Decorative Birdhouses - Saturday April 22, 1:00 p.m.
+Decorative Birdhouses - (Sorry!
+This program is full) Saturday April 22, 1:00 p.m.
 Creative Agnes Majewska-Sydoryk will inspire us as we craft a birdhouse spring decoration.
 All materials will be provided.

 Spend Less Time Cleaning, More Time Reading – Wednesday, May 3, 7:00 p.m.
 What cleaning products work best?
 What tools & tricks do professional house cleaners use?
 What design changes can reduce maintenance?
 Get the answers to these questions and more from Linda Anders, owner of COC Enterprises LLC, and spend less time cleaning!